Bowl made out of scraps

 The first layer of fabric will be the inside of the finished bowl.

 Make sure you place the little squares of fabric onto the bowl with the right side away from you.
-Then glue on two layers of muslin.

 These middle layers will give the bowl some structure.